Vassista/Python-for-100-days/README.md

 ##### Tip Calculator
 I wrote a program to calculate how much each person should pay when splitting a bill, including a tip.
 This exercise demonstrates the use of# arithmetic operations, type conversion and formatting the result to n decimal places in Python.

+## Day 3

+##### Love Calculator
+This exercise involved creating a program that calculates the compatibility between two people based on their names.
+It demonstrates the use of string methods and conditional statements.

+##### Find the Treasure
+A text-based adventure game where the player makes choices that lead them to different outcomes.
+This exercise showcases control flow and user input handling.

+##### BMI Calculator 2.0
+An enhanced version of the BMI Calculator that provides more detailed health advice based on the BMI score.
+It's a good practice of using nested if-else statements.

+##### Odd or Even
+A simple program that checks if a number is odd or even.
+This exercise is great for understanding the modulus operator and if statements.

+##### Python Pizza
+A program for a pizza order system that calculates the final bill based on the customer's choices.
+It demonstrates the use of if-else statements and arithmetic operations.

 # License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.